emmettcollings/bubbie-vi/a2tests/README.md

 For example, the first byte of screen data is $3d, which is 0011 1101 in binary.
 The top nibble is 0011, which is the lookup address for the letter `B`, and the bottom nibble is 1101, which is the lookup address for the letter `U`.
 Thus, $3d will be written to screen memory as `BU`.

-Since we're dealing with 4-bit values (power of 2, woo!), this method is naturally intuitive to understand and implement (for a computer scientist).
+Since we're dealing with 4-bit values (power of 2, woohoo!), this method is naturally intuitive to understand and implement (for a computer scientist).

 # Exomizer 3